m2icocoa/Personal-Project-CPSC210/README.md

 # BTS Concert Tickets Purchase System

-This is a system where you can purchase concert tickets for one of the most popular K-pop artists, BTS.
+This is a system where you can purchase concert tickets for the most popular K-pop artist, BTS.
 The system lets you select seats from the *UBC Thunderbird Arena* seating chart.
 The price of tickets varies on how close to the stage.
-There is a quantity limit on tickets to prevent a customer from buying all up.

-The users of this system will be anyone who wants to go to a BTS concert.
+The users of this system will be anyone who wants to go to a BTS concert held at UBC.

+I have been a huge fan of BTS since I was in junior high school.
+However, as BTS has gained world popularity in recent years, it has been extremely difficult to get tickets for their concert.
-I am a huge fan of BTS.
-Every time I want to go to their concert, I need to compete with other fans to get better seats.
-The website sometimes crushes in the middle of buying tickets because too many people access it at the same time.
+The ticket-selling website sometimes crushes in the middle of buying tickets because too many people access it at the same time.
+Moreover, as they became a global phenomenon, they only hold their concert in a huge stadium, but not in a small arena like the one at UBC.
-Thus, I always wanted to create a system where we can buy tickets safely and efficiently.
+Thus, I decided to create a system where we can buy concert tickets, hoping BTS will hold a small concert for UBC students one day.

 ## User Stories